betcode-org/flumine/docs/performance.md

 python -m cprofilev examples/backtest.py
 ```

+### Middleware

+If you don't need the simulation middleware remove it from `framework._market_middleware`, this is useful when processing markets for data collection.
+This can dramatically improve processing time due to the heavy functions contained in the simulation logic.

+### Libraries

+Installing betfairlightweight[speed] will have a big impact on processing speed due to the inclusion of C and Rust libraries for datetime and json decoding.

 ## Live

 For improving live trading 'Strategy' and 'cprofile' tips above will help although CPU load tends to be considerably lower compared to backtesting.